Ty-node/Relay-Desk/README.md

 ### Step 1: Prepare the Google Sheet 📄

-1.  **Create a Copy**: Make a copy of the [Ticketing System Template Google Sheet](https://docs.google.com/spreadsheets/d/1a2b3c4d5e/copy).
-This link will prompt you to create your own copy, which includes the necessary script.
+1.  **Create a Copy**: Make a copy of the [Ticketing System Template Google Sheet](https://docs.google.com/spreadsheets/d/1ZmXAURXe6KZyaIaFbbFxQaARn8-Weyg11CoTDvUJDj0/edit?usp=sharing).
 2.  **Verify Columns**: Your sheet should have the following columns (the template is pre-configured):
     - `A: Timestamp`
     - `B: Sender`